owen2345/rails-hotreload/README.md

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/owen2345/pub_sub_model_sync.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-You can run the tests with: `docker-compose run test bash`
+You can run the tests with: `docker-compose run test`

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).